lee0c/lee0c.github.io/pages/about.md

 My name is Lee Cattarin.
 I use he or ze pronouns, or [most neopronouns](https://en.pronouns.page/@lee.cattarin){:target="_blank"}.
 Just have fun.

-I'm a programmer (backend, K8s/devOps, learning about accessibility), crafter - knitting, spinning yarn, stamp carving/printmaking, cardmaking & papercrafts, bookbinding, and lately playing w/ leatherworking - and artist, bread baker, guitar player, and probably a lot of other things.
+I'm a programmer (backend, K8s/devOps, learning about accessibility), artist&crafter - knitting, spinning yarn, stamp carving/printmaking, cardmaking & papercrafts, bookbinding, and lately playing w/ leatherworking - and bread baker, guitar player, and probably a lot of other things.

 As of November 2023, my wife Brooke Osment and I have a business: Riverside Refuge Studio.
 You can find various store links, or other ways to connect, on my [contact page](contact).